jimFalkenstine/CoasterCounts/README.md

 - Requires MS SQL Server.
 - Execute the CoasterCountsDDL.sql script to create the database objects.
 - Execute the CoasterCountsDML.sql script to load the sample data.
+- The CoasterCounts.sql file has example commands showing how to use the stored procedures.

 ## Project Requirements